 Official headquarters is the city or town where your office is located.
 Official headquarters is used as the point of departure and return to determine the travel expenses you are eligible to claim.
-When an employee is stationed in the field, the official headquarters will be the city or town nearest to where the majority of their work is performed unless otherwise approved in by the Assistant/District Secretary.
-This approval must be submitted with the Reimbursement Trip Form or by adding the Assistant/District Secretary to the workflow within STMS.
+When an employee is stationed in the field, the official headquarters will be the city or town nearest to where the majority of their work is performed unless otherwise approved in by the Secretary or designee.
+This approval must be submitted with the Reimbursement Trip Form or by adding the Secretary or designee to the workflow within STMS.